 '''

 audit start

 audit stop

-audit set parameter=value [parameter=value ... ]
+audit set parameter=value [parameter=value ...]

 audit get [config|stats|all]

 audit verify [debug]

 '''

-Actions Description start Establishes a connection from the encoder to a remote audit server and enables logging to it. stop Disables the connection to the remote audit server. set Modifies the audit parameters.
+Action Description start Establishes a connection from the Makito X Series device to a remote audit server and enables logging to it. stop Disables the connection to the remote audit server. set Modifies the audit parameters.
 A series of one or more parameter=value pairs can be specified at once.
-See Parameters below. get Displays audit configuration and connection status information. verify Tip Connect to the audit server in verbose mode to help diagnose connection or certificate problems.
+See Parameters below. get Displays audit configuration and connection status information.
+You can specify configuration, statistics, or all information. verify Verifies the validity of the TLS connection parameters.
+Connect to the audit server in verbose mode to help diagnose connection or certificate problems.

-Parameter Default Description/Values server The server IP address.
-Enter an IP address in one of the following formats: • fqdn[:port] • ipaddr[:port] • hostname[:port] transport UDP The transport protocol, either: • UDP (User Datagram Protocol): Default UDP port = 514 • TLS (Transport Layer Security): Default TLS port = 6514 audit get

-Parameter Default Description/Values trusted All If transport is TLS, the type of server authentication: • All: No server authentication • CA-signed: Root-CA certificate imported • Self-signed: Fingerprint fingerprint If trusted is self-signed, specify the audit server certificate fingerprint (md5 or sha1): • md5-fingerprint • sha-fingerprint
+Parameter Default Description/Values server n/a The server IP address.
+Enter an IP address in one of the following formats: • fqdn[:port] • ipv4_addr[:port] • [ipv6_addr][:port] • Note When configuring an IPv6 server, the address must be enclosed in square brackets. • hostname[:port] transport UDP The transport protocol, either: • UDP (User Datagram Protocol): Default UDP port = 514 • TLS (Transport Layer Security): Default TLS port = 6514 trusted All If transport is TLS, the type of server authentication: • All: No server authentication • CA-signed: Root-CA certificate imported • Self-signed: Fingerprint fingerprint n/a If trusted is self-signed, specify the audit server certificate fingerprint (md5 or sha1): md5-fingerprint: sha1-fingerprint: